OpenNyAI/Jugalbandi-Manager/indexer/README.md

-## Readme for poetry

 ## Pre processing:

 The pre-processing step in indexing involves parsing the file before chunking it.
 The function parse_file() accepts the entire pathname of the file as a parameter and uses it to extract the extension of the file.
 Depending on what the file extension is, the corresponding functions for parsing the file are called.
-Currently, the implementation for file parsing has been provided for files of the format pdf, docs, xslx and json only.
+Currently, the implementation for file parsing has been provided for files of the format **pdf**, **docs**, **xslx** and **json** only.

 -**DOCX Parser**: